 After a number of small compression fractures, your body begins to show the effects.
-The small hairline fractures can eventually cause a vertebra to collapse -- called spinal compression fracture.
+The strength and shape of the spine can change.
+You lose height because your spine is shorter.

 Two groups of people are at highest risk for spinal compression fractures:

-- People with the bone-weakening disease osteoporosis.
+- People with osteoporosis

-- People with cancer that has spread to their bones.
+- People with cancer that has spread to their bones

 If you have been diagnosed with certain kinds of cancer -- including multiple myeloma and lymphoma -- your doctor may monitor you for compression fractures.
 On the other hand, sometimes a spinal fracture may be the first sign that a person has cancer.